casualperson-1/Snake-with-an-IP-grabber-sending-to-discord-webhook/README.md

 The script will first attempt to gather system information and send it to the webhook.
 Then, the Pygame window for the Snake game will open.

 ## Game Controls
-Arrow Keys: Move the snake (in manual mode).
+Arrow Keys/WASD: Move the snake (in manual mode).

+F: Fullscreen

 A: Toggle AI mode ON/OFF (during gameplay).